ascv/HyperLogLog/README.md

     arXiv:1706.07290 [cs], June 2017.

 [3] S. Heule, M. Nunkesser, A. Hall.
 "HyperLogLog in Practice: Algorithimic
-    Engineering of a State of the Art Cartdinality Estimation Algorithm," Proceedings of the EDBT 2013 Conference, ACM, Genoa March 2013.
+    Engineering of a State of the Art Cardinality Estimation Algorithm," Proceedings of the EDBT 2013 Conference, ACM, Genoa March 2013.